collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Digitus Impudicus](https://stackexchange.com/users/-1/99-digitus-impudicus) on 2010-12-17
 - score: 3

-<p>I suppose one could belong to a social Christian group.
-Some liberal Quakers (I think) do not necessarily believe in the literal existence of God, and they are still considered Christians.</p>
+I suppose one could belong to a social Christian group.
+Some liberal Quakers (I think) do not necessarily believe in the literal existence of God, and they are still considered Christians.

 ## Answer 2118